On Efficient Noncommutative Polynomial Factorization via Higman Linearization: Factorization of Commutatively zero polynomials

 Finally, we briefly discuss the factorization problem over small finite fields.
 As explained in Section \ref{small-field}, the two steps in our factoring algorithm requiring randomization can be replaced with deterministic $\poly(s, q, |X|)$ time computation.
 Furthermore, as explained in Section~\ref{small-field}, the matrix shift $(M_1, M_2, \ldots, M_n)$ required for the Theorem \ref{lfact2} can be obtained in deterministic polynomial time such that the entries of the matrices $M_i$ are from $\F_q$ for each $i$.
 Putting it together, it gives us a deterministic factorization algorithm for noncommutative polynomials that are input as arithmetic formulas over $\F_q$.
 In summary, we have the following.

-\begin{theorem} Given as input a multivariate polynomial $f\in\F_q\angle{X}$ for a finite field $\F_q$ by a noncommutative arithmetic formula of size $s$, a factorization of $f$ as a product $f=f_1f_2\cdots f_r$ can be computed in deterministic time $\poly(s,q,|X|)$, where each $f_i\in\F_q\angle{X}$ is an irreducible polynomial that is output as an algebraic branching program. \end{theorem}
+\begin{theorem} Given as input a multivariate polynomial $f\in\F_q\angle{X}$ for a finite field $\F_q$ by a noncommutative algebraic branching program of size $s$, a factorization of $f$ as a product $f=f_1f_2\cdots f_r$ can be computed in deterministic time $\poly(s,q,|X|)$, where each $f_i\in\F_q\angle{X}$ is an irreducible polynomial that is output as an algebraic branching program. \end{theorem}